iobroker-community-adapters/ioBroker.chromecast/README.md

 ## Instructions
 1. Install this adapter into ioBroker
-2(optional) If you plan to stream local files you need to configure the adapter
+2(optional) If you plan to stream local files or if your chromecast devices are located in a different subnet, you need to configure the adapter
-   * you need to have an ioBroker web server instance
+   * you need to have an ioBroker web server instance to stream local files
+   * you need to manually add information (name, IP, port, ad type) for each device located in a different subnet than your ioBroker server.
+If you want names to correspond  to the names of the automatically found devices, use the MAC address as name.
+You can define any name you want.
+Make sure, each name is unique!
+To avoid problems, names should only contain upper case characters A-Z, lower case characters a-z, digits 0-9, - (minus), and _ (underscore).
 3. Check your log: you should see logs about the detected devices
 4. Write a URL such as [http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3](http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3) to the chromecast.0.`<your chromecast name>`.player.url2play
 5. The URL should start playing on your device

 ## Features
 * detect devices with multicast-dns
-  * optionally add additional manually configured devices in admin pannel
+  * optionally add additional manually configured devices in admin pannel, tab "devices"
 * create ioBroker objects for each found device
 * status, player, media and metadata channels
 * control Google Home device from adapter